Tognolia/Cryptocurrencies_price_predictor/README.md

 ## Delivering Insights

 ## Next Steps
-*** Improve the sentiment analysis and the scraping hashtag/ volume
+- Improve the sentiment analysis and the scraping hashtag/ volume
+- Import the tweets volumes
+- Make the model work for a greater number of stocks
+- Neural network model to improve the accuray
+- Create a authomatic updating for the scraping/ sentiment analysis/ modelling